 Dear Parents and Guardians,

 Posted bus routes and pick-up and drop-off times are posted on the district's webpage.
-Postcards were also place in the mail this morning with your child's bus information.
+Postcards were also placed in the mail with your child's bus information.
 The posted routes online do not include any personal information.
 Please remember that traffic, weather and other unforeseen circumstances may cause some routes to be early or delayed.
 Also, as students choose not to ride or to ride the bus during the school year, pick-up and drop-off times are adjusted.
 For example, the elimination of just one bus stop (because students no longer ride or are absent from stop on a particular day) can affect a route by 2-3 minutes.
 It is recommended that parents and students arrive at their bus stops at least five 10 minutes prior to the published times.

 It is our district’s practice that kindergartners will not be let off the bus unless the student’s parent (or designated adult) is at the bus stop at the time of student drop-off.
 Kindergartners whose parent is not at the bus stop will be returned to the student’s elementary school where the parent (or emergency contact) will be called for student pick-up.